UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

     }
 }
 ```
-This ccode simply traverses the linked list, freeing each slot iteratively to avoid a stack overflow.
+This code simply traverses the linked list, freeing each slot iteratively to avoid a stack overflow.
 A simple `println` at the top of the method assures us it is never called until the program shuts down.
 Useless.

 ```rust
 fn get_mut<'a>(&'a mut self, k: &K) -> Option<&'a mut V> {